evoluteur/evolutility-server-node/README.md

 #### File upload

-This endpoint lets you upload a file.
-The current (naive) implementation simply saves the file on the file server in a folder named like the model id (inside the folder specified by the option "uploadPath" in config.js).
+Uploads a file to the server filesystem, in a subfolder named after the model id inside the directory specified by `uploadPath` in config.js.

 ```
 POST /{model.id}/upload/{id}